dx download

 https://dl.dnanex.us/F/D/xxxx/example.bam

-As shown above, if the file name used as input is not unique within its folder, you will be prompted to select a file.
+As shown above, if the file name used as input is not unique within its folder, you are prompted to select a file.

 $ dx make_download_url "project-xxxx:example.bam"